 - The internal frame of the statue was built using stainless steel and cast iron covered with a sheet of pure copper.

 - The bright flame of the torch was also coated with copper, but after it was damaged during World War I, it was repaired and coated with a layer of 24k gold.
 Also, entry to the torch, for visitors, has been closed down since then.

-- The copper coating on the outer side of the statue gives it the blue-green color owing to the oxidation that it undergoes because of its placement outdoors and under the sun.
+- The blue-green color on the outer side of the statue is due to the oxidation it undergoes because of its placement outdoors and under the sun.